Thasarathan/samco/README.md

-# Java Bridge for Trade Api Application
+# Java Bridge for Stocknote API

-StockNote Application Project.
+   Official Java Bridge for accessing Stocknote API

+   This documentation covers details of the Java bridge / SDK provided by SAMCO, for accessing the

+   <a href="https://developers.stocknote.com/api/?python#stocknote-api-documentation">SAMCO Stocknote APIs.</a>

 ## Overview